CarlSargunar/Umbraco-Docker/Article_2.md

-# Umbraco and docker - Part Deux : The difficult second album
+# Umbraco and docker - Part Deux : The Difficult Second Album

-In the last part, I covered the basic concepts of Docker.
+Previously I covered the basic concepts of Docker.
 If you followed the examples through you would have created a database container, and a website container running Umbraco 9, and run them together in the same Docker network.
 I didn't cover networking, or another concept - Dockerfiles in a lot of detail as I wanted the first part to haev a low barrier to entry.

 In this second part we will cover these concepts in a bit more detail, and cover a couple of other concepts including :